Skip to main content

 This situation reminds me a little bit of the movie Money-Ball with Brad Pitt.
 Great movie btw.

-The deep-rooted traditions, patterns, and assumptions prevented anyone in the baseball world from using data in a smarter way, or from looking outside the box.
+The deep-rooted traditions, patterns, and assumptions prevented anyone in the baseball world from using available statistical data in a smarter way, or from looking outside the box.

 The phrase 'this is how it's always been done' is quoted several times in that movie actually.